unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 In the above case, the binary made a `write` system call in order to write ***Hello world!*** to our `stdin`.

-### 04. Solve the missing syscall
+### 04. Solve the Missing Syscall

 For the last part of today's session we will try to run another binary on top of Unikraft.
 You can find the C program in the `04-missing-syscall` directory.
 Try compiling it as static-pie and then run it on top of Unikraft.

 ```
 [libsyscall_shim] Binary system call request "getcpu" (309) at ip:0x3851926 (arg0=0x3f1fc14, arg1=0x0, ...)